simh/windows-build/README.md

 This repository contains the external dependencies needed to build full asynchronous, networking and video support for the simh simulators on Windows.

+The files provided here are only meant for users who want to build simh simulators.
+The strategy is to download or clone this repository so that they can build under various versions of Microsoft Visual Studio.
+No user should ever be building these pieces unless you are explicitly maintaining this repository.

 It contains five separate packages which the windows simh build depends on:
     The WinPcap developer Pack
     Posix threads for Windows